-“This a tremendous opportunity for me.
-The Iowa Community College Athletic Conference is one of the premier leagues in the nation.
-I am excited to compete against top level teams night in and night out,” said Lorensen.
+“This is a tremendous opportunity for me,” stated Lorensen when arriving on campus.
+“The Iowa Community College Athletic Conference [ICCAC] is one of the premier leagues in the nation.
+I am excited to compete against top level teams night in and night out.”

 Lorensen has coaching in his pedigree as his dad has been the head coach at Prairie City-Monroe (PCM) High School for over three decades while accumulating 534 career wins, 10 state tournament appearances, and one state championship.